 - Introduction to Sociology (Hammond and Cheney) – LibreTexts (CC BY)

-- Sociology: Understanding and Changing the Social World (2016) (CC BY-NC-SA) Use reported by faculty member at Southwestern college.
+- Sociology: Understanding and Changing the Social World (Saylor Academy, 2016) (CC BY-NC-SA)

 Introduction to Race and Ethnicity (C-ID SOCI 150)